Volume Calculator

 What Is Volume and How Do You Calculate It?

 Volume is expressed in cubic units, such as cubic meters (m³), cubic feet (ft³), cubic centimeters (cm³), or in liquid capacity units like liters (L) and gallons (gal).
-The relationship between these units is well-defined: 1 cubic meter equals 1,000 liters, and 1 cubic foot equals approximately 7.48 US gallons.
-Understanding volume is essential for tasks ranging from filling a swimming pool to calculating medication dosages.
+The relationship between these units is precisely defined: 1 cubic meter equals exactly 1,000 liters, 1 cubic foot equals approximately 7.48 US gallons (or 28.317 liters), and 1 cubic inch equals 16.387 cm³.
+Understanding volume is essential for tasks ranging from filling a swimming pool (a standard 12×24-foot pool with an average depth of 5 feet holds approximately 10,800 gallons or 40,880 liters) to calculating medication dosages (where 1 mL of liquid medication must be measured to within ±0.1 mL precision).
+In the US customary system, volume has two parallel measurement tracks: dry volume (bushels, pecks, quarts) used for agricultural products, and liquid volume (gallons, quarts, pints, cups, fluid ounces) used for liquids — and confusingly, a dry quart (1.101 L) is different from a liquid quart (0.946 L).

 How to Calculate Volume — Formulas for Every 3D Shape